Trump supporters protest at Arizona voting center while ballots are tallied

 VOTER ANALYSIS: WHY PRESIDENT TRUMP LOST ARIZONA

-The protest also comes as the Republican Attorney General's Office in Arizona is investigating complaints from some Maricopa County voters that their ballots may have been discarded because they were filled out with a Sharpie.
+The protest also came as the Republican Attorney General's Office in Arizona was investigating complaints from some Maricopa County voters that their ballots may have been discarded because they were filled out with a Sharpie marker pen.

-However, Maricopa County officials said Wednesday on Twitter that the markers are "not a problem for our tabulation equipment, and the offset columns on ballots ensure that bleed-through won’t impact your vote."
+However, Maricopa County officials said Wednesday on Twitter that the markers were "not a problem for our tabulation equipment, and the offset columns on ballots ensure that bleed-through won’t impact your vote."

 CLICK HERE TO GET THE FOX NEWS APP

-The state has currently reported 86% of the votes.
+The state reported 86% of the votes.

 Fox News' Julia Musto contributed to this report